vgkortsas/Transformer_language_translation/README.md

 # Transformer from "Attention is all you need" for language translation

 ## Project description
 My own implementation of the Transformer proposed in the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
-Transformer is a network architecture that is based solely on attention mechanisms without any use of LSTMs or RNNs.
 I applied the Transformer to translate sentences from Portuguese to English.

 ## Implementation
 [Jupyter Notebook](https://nbviewer.jupyter.org/github/vgkortsas/Transformer/blob/master/Transformer_language_translation.ipynb)